Carpet weaving in Isparta: Carpet weaving after the expulsion of the Greek Orthodox population

 On the other side of the Aegean Sea, in Pisidia, carpet weaving activity was continued by the Turkish population which remained there and is in fact thriving to this day.
-Isparta developed, side by side with Izmir and Istanbul, into one of the major carpet washing centres.
+Isparta developed, side by side with İzmir and Istanbul, into one of the major carpet washing centres.
 Washing of carpets is a major step towards their finishing.
 This was at least attested by a World Trade report in the mid-20th century.